eliasffyksen/MiniSnakes/README.md

 API and `NumPy` has a nice function called `unravel_index` that we will be using.

-I will not be counting the imports and function declaration, call it freedom of artistic expression, so I'll get that out of the way first.
+I will not be counting the imports and function declaration, call it freedom of artistic expression.
 The code is also not very readable, sensible or propper in any way, shape or form.
 But, sometimes it's important to not write code that's "correct", but code that is fun.